VC Glossary

 - Angel InvestorAngel

 An angel investor is an individual who deploys personal capital into early-stage startups, usually before institutional venture capital is available.
-Typical check sizes range from $10,000 to $200,000, often pooled through angel groups or syndicates.
+Individual checks typically range from a few thousand to around one hundred thousand dollars (or local-currency equivalent), often pooled through angel groups or syndicates.

 - BootstrappingBootstrapped